Isle of Wight Guru

 Christiano Ron-faldo playing football golf

 Much of my childhood was spent shooting people in woodland on the Isle of Wight.
-Headhunters laser combat is less than a tenner for two hours (at the time of writing - 2020), much cheaper than most indoor laser tags.
-Tag Commander is a similar sort of thing.
+Headhunters laser combat is less than a tenner for two hours, which is much cheaper than most indoor laser tags.

-Alternatively, if laser combat sounds a bit too pain-free for your liking then you could try Splatter on Paintball which has adults and kids packages available (£20 for three hours when I checked) or 4D Sports offers something called IPSC which is a 'safe, dynamic, competitive target shooting sport' which uses airsoft pistols.
+Alternatively, if laser combat sounds a bit too pain-free for your liking then you could try Splatter on Paintball, which has adults and kids packages available (from £25 for three hours when I checked).

 Have you read our guide to discount Isle of Wight ferry travel?